TUCTF/write-ups-2015/Backdoorctf15/qr_75/README.md

 	self.r.send(qr.data)
 The server will then give back another qr code to decode

-Eventually after 100, you will not get a qr code.
-Instead of a QR code, you get back
+after 100 successful answers, you will not get a qr code, instead you get back

 	Congratulations.
 Flag is [Redacted]